-- 14.1 Photographs as a research tool/aid should be used if the researcher believes that the photographs will contribute something positive, significant, meaningful, and/or substantive to the research question; OR that they may, through highlighting visually, promote the rights of a particular group. - 14.2 Researchers should develop a standardised protocol for taking photos during fieldwork. - 14.3 The principal investigator should devote time and resources to awareness-raising in her research team of how to ethically manage photos. - 14.4 There must be specific and fully Informed consent (IC) to photography before the photography takes place.
-It would be preferable to get informed consent before but in cases where this may alter the "real" nature of the photo, minimally consent after the photo is taken and before the photo is used. - 14.5 The informed consent document should contain a separate section, which explains: the need for and contribution the photograph(s) will make to the study aim; a description of how the photograph(s) may be used e.g. report writing, presentations, conferences, meetings, journal; and a description of how the photograph(s) will be kept stored to protect confidentiality. - 14.6 The researcher must offer the participant a copy of the photograph.
-Include a statement in the informed consent form, "I have been asked whether I want the photograph sent to me and where to send it." - 14.7 In the case of child research, the researcher must obtain informed assent from the child and informed consent from the child's parent, legal guardian, or someone with a genuine emotional attachment to the child. - 14.8 Before seeking consent researchers have a responsibility to provide information about the research, including its wider implications and the consequences of participant involvement, in a format that is accessible and understandable to potential participants. - 14.9 Informed consent should be for each use of the image. - 14.10 The consent may be withdrawn at any time.
-The researcher should guarantee the participant's ability to withdraw the photograph(s). - 14.11 The photographer must at all times respect the rights and dignity of the research participant in the handling of photos. - 14.12 The researcher must endeavor to protect participant privacy and confidentiality.
-All images must be stored in a safe and regulated environment with controlled access.
-The applicant should describe measures in detail in the protocol. - 14.13 Complete anonymity is not always possible and the minimum area of the body, or minimal identifiable features necessary should be photographed.
-Only in those cases where the face is essential to the image should this area be photographed. - 14.14 Avoid signs, or other readily identifiable objects, in the immediate environment, in pictures that will deny individuals anonymity and inadvertently allow others to locate them in the community. - 14.15 Allow confirmation from the participant of accurate/appropriate re-presentation before the photograph is published.
+- 14.3.1 Audio clips, video clips, and/or photographic images as research tool/aid should be used only if the researcher believes, and can adequately motivate, that the media will contribute something positive, significant, meaningful, and/or substantive to the research question; OR that they may, through highlighting visually, promote the rights of a particular group. - 14.3.2 Researchers should develop a standardised protocol for the use of audio or visual media during fieldwork. - 14.3.3 The principal investigator should devote time and resources to awareness-raising in her research team of how to ethically manage audio or visual media. - 14.3.4 There must be specific and fully Informed consent (IC) to the use of audio or visual media, preferably before the media is used.
+While it would be preferable to get informed consent before, in cases where this may alter the "real" nature of the recording, minimally consent after the record is taken and before the record is used. - 14.3.5 The informed consent document should contain a separate section, which explains: the need for and contribution the media will make to the study aim; a description of how the media may be used e.g. report writing, presentations, conferences, meetings, journal; and a description of how the media files will be kept stored to protect confidentiality. - 14.6 The researcher must offer the participant a copy of the media.
+Include a statement in the informed consent form, "I have been asked whether I want the photograph/video/audio sent to me and where to send it." - 14.7 In the case of child research, the researcher must obtain informed assent from the child and informed consent from the child's parent/legal guardian/caregiver, or someone with a genuine emotional attachment to the child. - 14.8 Before seeking consent researchers have a responsibility to provide information about the research, including its wider implications and the consequences of participant involvement, in a format that is accessible and understandable to potential participants. - 14.9 Informed consent should be for each use of the media. - 14.10 The consent may be withdrawn at any time.
+The researcher should guarantee the participant's ability to withdraw the media. - 14.11 The photographer, video or audio-recorder must at all times respect the rights and dignity of the research participant in the handling of the media.

+- 14.12 The researcher must endeavor to protect participant privacy and confidentiality.
+All media must be stored in a safe and regulated environment with controlled access.
+The applicant should describe measures in detail in the protocol. - 14.13 Complete anonymity is not always possible and the minimum area of the body, or minimal identifiable features necessary should be captured (photograph, video).
+Only in those cases where the face is essential to the image should this area be captured. - 14.14 Avoid signs, or other readily identifiable objects, in the immediate environment, in media that might deny individuals anonymity and inadvertently allow others to locate them in the community. - 14.15 Allow confirmation from the participant of accurate/appropriate re-presentation before the media is published.